• Skip to main content

 What is Nutritional Yeast?

 The one ingredient you may not have tried before is the nutritional yeast.
-If you haven’t used it before, read this article.
-It’s quite nutritious and can be used many ways.
-Buy a bag and put it in everything you want to give a little “cheesy” flavour to.
+If you haven't used it before, it can be used in many ways and is used in many vegan recipes, so buy a bag and put it in everything you want to give a little "cheesy" flavour to.

 This recipe is also very easy and straightforward.
 The hardest part is being patient while the almonds soak.
 They need to soak for 24-hours, so be sure to plan ahead.